agritheory/cloud_storage/docs/development.md

 # Cloud Storage Developer Setup

+Before you begin, make sure that your server's Python version is:
+- Latest 3.8 for Frappe's version 13
+- Latest 3.10 for Frappe's version 14.

-First, set up a new bench and substitute a path to the python version to use.
-Python should be 3.8 latest for V13 and 3.10 latest for V14.
+1. First, set up a new bench and substitute a path to the python version to use.
 These instructions use [pyenv](https://github.com/pyenv/pyenv) for managing environments.

 ```shell
 # Version 13